 CREATION OF A COSMETICALLY APPEALING BELLY BUTTON.
-Technically, belly buttons should take anywhere from 30 – 45 minutes to create just the right size, defat all skin that is going to be pulled down to meet the original belly button base.
-Time consuming dissolvable sutures need to be placed in hidden locations to prevent scarring, and thereby preventing damaging the beauty of a well done umbilicus.
+Technically, belly buttons should take anywhere from 30 – 45 minutes to create just the right size, and defeat all skin that is going to be pulled down to meet the original belly button base.
+Time-consuming dissolvable sutures need to be placed in hidden locations to prevent scarring and thereby prevent damaging the beauty of a well-done umbilicus.

 WOUND HEALING AT THE ABDOMINOPLASTY SUTURE LINE.
 How do you get a great, almost imperceptible scar after the skin resection and necessary tightening that is done in an abdominoplasty?
 First of all, the suture repair has to start very deep with permanent sutures that sew together a system known as the superficial fascial system.
-Then below the surface are put strong, dissolvable upside down staples.
-This unique system is known as Insorb, and dissolvable inter-dermal (just below the skin) barbed sutures are used, and finally a surgical adhesive similar to superglue.
+Then below the surface are put strong, dissolvable upside-down staples.
+This unique system is known as Insorb and uses dissolvable inter-dermal (just below the skin) barbed sutures, finally providing a surgical adhesive similar to super glue.

-There are several factors that influence the cost of a tummy tuck.
+Several factors influence the cost of a tummy tuck.
 First, an effective tummy tuck may also require excess fat to be removed through a liposuction procedure.
 To keep the cost of your tummy tuck low, you can combine procedures that separately would incur a greater cost.